Description

 The night may go on for a year and a day”

 The Fairy Dance tells the story of a young fiddle player who makes a deal with a local Orcadian trow, one of the ‘peerie’ (or ‘peedie’) faerie folk who live underground in ‘howes’ which litter the landscape of Orkney.
 In reality these mounds are often neolithic chambered cairns, of which the most ‘weel kent’ is Maeshowe.
-As with similar dark folk tales about leprechauns, goblins and such, doing deals with these magical creatures carries great risk as well as the promise of great reward.
+As with similar dark folk tales about leprechauns, goblins and such, doing deals with magical creatures carries great risk as well as the promise of great reward.

 If you would like to know more about the story of The Fairy Dance and the process of it’s creation, a website dedicated to it can be found at thefairydance.com